tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-user-delegation-sas.md

 # Create a user delegation SAS

-A SAS token for access to a container or blob may be secured by using either Azure AD credentials or an account key.
+A SAS token for access to a container, directory, or blob may be secured by using either Azure AD credentials or an account key.
 A SAS secured with Azure AD credentials is called a *user delegation* SAS.
 Microsoft recommends that you use Azure AD credentials when possible as a security best practice, rather than using the account key, which can be more easily compromised.
 When your application design requires shared access signatures, use Azure AD credentials to create a user delegation SAS for superior security.

 Every SAS is signed with a key.
 To create a user delegation SAS, you must first request a *user delegation key*, which is then used to sign the SAS.
 The user delegation key is analogous to the account key used to sign a service SAS or an account SAS, except that it relies on your Azure AD credentials.
 To request the user delegation key, call the [Get User Delegation Key](Get-User-Delegation-Key.md) operation.
 You can then use the user delegation key to create the SAS.